 The Shay consisted of 2 or 3 vertical steam cylinders

 side of the engine just forward of the crew cab.
-The piston rods were
+The piston

+automobile engines.
 Attached to either end of the "crank shaft"

 were drive shafts that extended to a gear box on the outside of each wheel.

 The left side had no gearing or cylinders.
 The boiler is

 located off center and to the left of center of the entire frame.
 This was